JRSijsling/hyperelliptic/README.md

 Usage
 --

-Example that tests the routines in this package can be found in the directory `examples`.
+Examples that test the routines in this package can be found in the directory `examples`.

 Verbose comments are enabled by
 ```